anniewilson/portfolio-2017/contents/about.md

 template: about.jade
 ---

-<p class="large">I’m an Australian designer in Sydney.
-I’m currently working at <a href="https://thislittleduck.com" target="_blank">This Little Duck</a>, where I lead the design direction on our projects.
-Some of our clients include UNSW, ABC, SBS, Garage Sale Trail and Inner West Council.</p>
+<p class="large">I’m an Australian designer, currently Senior Designer at <a href="https://thislittleduck.com" target="_blank">This Little Duck</a> in Sydney.
+I lead the design direction on our client work and internal projects.

+At This Little Duck I take ownership over our design process from start to finish—through concept development, prototyping, branding, visual design and front-end development.
+Some of our clients include UNSW, ABC, SBS, Garage Sale Trail and Inner West Council.

-I’ve been in Sydney for over six years, where I’ve worked as a Designer for Mobile Product Design studios and Agencies large and small.
+I’ve been in Sydney for over six years, where I’ve designed for mobile product studios, agencies and startups.
 My work includes anything from translating concepts into wireframes and prototypes, to defining a product’s visual identity, creating polished UI design mockups, or creating an online style guide.
 Bringing everything to life with production ready front-end development (HTML, CSS and basic JS), whether that be developing templates or building a pattern library of UI components.

 To me, design means going beyond the visual.
 Design means shaping a product experience from start to finish, iteration by iteration.
 Being an advocate for the user.
 Connecting the dots between what a client wants and what problems they are trying to solve.
 Bringing order from chaos and getting my hands dirty in the details.